 1. Purpose of policy

-This policy enunciates principles within a standards framework that informs assessment of students’ learning within courses and coursework programs.
+1.1 This policy outlines the principles that inform assessment of students’ learning within courses and coursework programs.

 2. Policy scope and application